New Estimates of Rychkov's Universal Extension Operator for Lipschitz Domains and Some Applications: Introduction

-In an upcoming preprint, the authors applied Proposition \ref{Prop::Intro::AntiDevBddDom} to several complex variables and obtained a new Sobolev estimate for the $\dbar$ equation on strictly pseudoconvex domains.
-For the equation $\dbar u = \var$, our solution operator contains an integral of the form
+In a recent paper \cite{ShiYaoCk}, the authors applied Proposition~ \ref{Prop::Intro::AntiDevBddDom} to several complex variables and obtained a new Sobolev estimate for the $\overline\partial$ equation on strongly pseudoconvex domains.
+For the equation $\overline\partial u = \varphi$, our solution operator contains an integral of the form